-The Department of State Police provides original criminal history record check forms to facilities upon receipt of request.
-The Department of State Police also provides website access to this form for facilities that are noncriminal justice inquiry interface users.
+Note - The Department of State Police provides original criminal history record check forms to facilities upon receipt of request.
+The Department of State Police also provides web site access to this form for facilities that are non-criminal justice inquiry interface users.
 The CCRE verifies criminal history record reports.

-D. The search of the central registry is a check to determine if the person has ever been the subject of a founded complaint of child abuse or neglect in Virginia.
-The person must use the form and process of the Child Protective Services (CPS) Unit of the department.
+C. The search of the central registry is a check to determine if the person has ever been the subject of a founded complaint of child abuse or neglect in Virginia.
+The person must use the form and process of the Child Protective Services (CPS) Unit of the Department.

-The department provides the central registry request form on its website.
+Note - The Department provides the central registry request form on its web site.

 Requesters are permitted to submit copies of this form.
 The CPS Unit verifies child protective services central registry check findings.

-The department and registering and approval agencies provide copies of all forms in application packets.
+Note - The Department, registering, and approval agencies, provide copies of all forms in application packets.

 22 VAC 40-191-30.
-Identifying the facilities that are not covered by this regulation.
+Identifying the facilities that aren't covered by this regulation

-A. Licensed child day centers; certified preschools or nursery schools operated by accredited private schools that are accredited in accordance with § 63.2-1715 of the Code of Virginia; children's residential facilities; and family day homes that are not required to be licensed, registered, or approved are not covered by this regulation.
+Licensed child day centers; certified preschools or nursery schools operated by accredited private schools that are accredited in accordance with §63.2-1715 of the Code; children's residential facilities; and family day homes that are not required to be licensed, registered, or approved are not covered by this regulation.

-Exception: The waiver requirements found in 22 VAC 40-191-90 through 22 VAC 40-191-150 do apply to licensed child day centers.
-All other background checks requirements for licensed child day centers are in 22 VAC 15-50.
+Exception: the waiver requirements found in 22 VAC 40-191-90 through 22 VAC 40-191-150 do apply to licensed child day centers.
+All other background checks requirements for licensed child day centers are in the Virginia Administrative Code at 22 VAC 15-50-10 et seq.